 I’m happily married.
 And thank God — I did not enjoy the dating scene.
-I have a friend, though, who does.
-She’s online and goes out with several men a year.
+I have a friend (let’s call her “Jamie”), though, who does.
+She’s online and always looking for the “right” person.
 (For those who are wondering what this has to do with planned giving… read on.)

-I’m sure my friend — let’s call her “Jaimie” — will eventually find The One and settle down.
+I’m sure my friend Jamie will eventually find The One and settle down.
 In fact, she told me once, “I want to marry a rich guy.”

 (Yeah, who doesn’t?)